 Please register early so you can make it to Long Point for the Swim start – registration is 8:30-10:00am on the Boatslip beach (please do NOT register with the swimmers on the deck).

-We are initiating a voluntary pre-registration process this year to assist us with accurate and legible data collection.
-You will still need to register on September 10 and sign the liability release form.
+If you are not on our mailing list, please join now and receive updates.
+Registration will be on Saturday, September 9, 8:30-10:00am, where you will sign the registration/liability release form.
 Although raising pledges is not required of kayakers, many do.
 It is important to note that kayaking across Provincetown Harbor and back can be very strenuous, especially if you are not used to ocean water.
 The last couple years the wind has been stiff and the water choppy.

-This year we will include kayakers’ pledge totals with the swimmers for prizes – worth close to $10,000!
+Kayakers and swimmers’ pledge totals are elegible for prizes – worth close to $10,000!

 All kayakers and safety boats must register the morning of the Swim.

 You will receive a coupon for a t-shirt, several bottles of water for swimmers.
 Kayakers will also receive a whistle and a sign that reads: ALL MOTOR BOATS DOWNWIND OF SWIMMERS.
 Please hold up the sign if you notice a motorboat up wind as fumes from motorboats is the biggest complaint of swimmers.
 Rescue Tubes will be available for some kayaks.
 They can be towed behind kayaks and tossed to swimmers in need, therefore avoiding swimmers inadvertently hanging onto the side and tipping a kayak.
 Swimmers should hold onto the bow or stern of the kayak for rest.

 Both swimmers and kayakers should be familiar with the signs of hypothermia.
 At Long Point beach, it is important that you stay separated from the swimmers – on either side – and be in the water when you see Jay arrive with his red lamé flag.
 Sometimes the start is held up because kayaks are beached and paddlers are not with their boats and in the water.